Android 12 Beta Problems: 5 Things to Know

 Android Auto

-- When playing music on Youtube Music on Android Auto, some users may experience audio playing out of the phone instead of the vehicle speakers or no audio at all.
+- When playing music on Youtube Music on Android Auto, some users may experience audio playing out of the phone instead of the vehicle speakers or no audio at all in Toyota Cars.

 - When using Google Maps navigation on Android Auto, some users may experience issues with text being blurry.